 Learn which types of foods contain carbohydrates and the amount per serving.
 A quick search online will turn up a range of references to help you count carbohydrates and plan diabetic meals.

-When grocery shopping, remember to read the food label .
+When grocery shopping, remember to read food labels.
 This will tell you the portion size and the total carbohydrate amount.
-For example, 1 granola bar can have a total of 22 grams of carbs.
+For example, 1 granola bar can have a total of 22 grams of carbohydrates.